Why We Chose Not to Force Our "Powered By" Link Upon UsersJune 18, 2015

 After a while, we concluded that it wasn't.
 At Snipcart, we've always prided ourselves in offering a maximum of freedom to developers.
 Freedom to work with the CMS, language, and frameworks they love and master.
 Freedom to customize the cart however they wanted with simple or more advanced CSS.
 Freedom to integrate our cart with basically any system using our APIs and webhooks.
 Freedom is at the core of our philosophy and product.
 So we decided not to strip developers and users of this bit of freedom, even if it was a small one.
 If they don't want to display the link with our name on it, it's their business.
 We're not going to force them.
 It's their store, their business, their decision.
 Not ours.

-I know this might seem like a small scale issue compared to everything that's going on with our startup (developing core features, hiring, selecting marketing moves, etc.).
+I know this might seem like a small scale issue compared to everything that's going on with our startup (read this post for a more "critical" tech stack decision).
 But still, I'm glad we did the exercise: we collected metrics, statements and challenged ourselves.
 In fact, I think we kind of challenge our own culture in a way.
 And we made sure to keep it intact.

 Do you have any thoughts on the "powered by" link or on this startup story?
 If so, feel free to share them with us in the comments below.
 And if you've enjoyed the article, go ahead and share it on Twitter.